maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('womens march', 167)
 10. ('womensmarch womensmarch', 140)
 ```
-Some of the positive keywords include shoutouts to public figures like Hillary Clinton (who ran against Trump in 2016) and Cecile Richards ([an activist who spoke at the march](https://19thnews.org/2021/10/i-need-to-be-with-other-folks-as-outraged-and-motivated-as-i-am-cecile-richards-on-why-this-years-womens-march-matters/#:~:text=In%202017%2C%20Cecile%20Richards%2C%20then,research%20and%20rapid%20response%20group.).
+Some of the positive keywords include shoutouts to public figures like Hillary Clinton (who ran against Trump in 2016) and Cecile Richards, [an activist who spoke at the march](https://19thnews.org/2021/10/i-need-to-be-with-other-folks-as-outraged-and-motivated-as-i-am-cecile-richards-on-why-this-years-womens-march-matters/#:~:text=In%202017%2C%20Cecile%20Richards%2C%20then,research%20and%20rapid%20response%20group.).
 Most of the positive tweets seem to be related to encouraging and praising the movement as well as its members.
 ```
 Neutral Keywords:
 1. ('womensmarch', 4313)